letsencrypt/cp-cps/CPS.md

 ### 5.5.1 Types of records archived

 ISRG archives all audit logs, the contents of which are described in Section 5.4.1.
-ISRG may also archive any other information deemed critical to understanding the historical performance of the CA's duties.
+ISRG also archives other documents and information critical to understanding the historical security and performance of the CA's duties.

 ### 5.5.2 Retention period for archive

-ISRG retains all documentation relating to certificate requests and the verification thereof, and all Certificates and revocation thereof, for at least seven years after any Certificate based on that documentation ceases to be valid.
+Archived records are retained for at least two years after the record was created, or (for records regarding specific certificates) after the associated certificate has expired.

 ### 5.5.3 Protection of archive